alall1/suricata-ids/README.md

 # I. Introduction
 To gain hands-on experience with networks, cyberattacks, and intrusion detection systems(IDS), I created a virtual environment to simulate attacks on a vulnerable web application.
 To detect the attacks, I wrote custom rules for specific attacks in Suricata and used Evebox for visualizing alerts.
-This project has improved my skills in Linux, SQL, PHP, network architecture, and using virtual machines.
+This project has improved my skills in network architecture, network security, intrusion detection, Linux, SQL, and PHP, as well as using virtual machines.

 The tools I used are:
 - VirtualBox: a hypervisor to run the virtual machines(VMs) and set up an inline routing system